silver-general/assembly-learning/timer-counter.md

 ; TIMER MODE: see "TCCR0A - Timer/Counter  Control Register A"
 ; default is "normal" -> 0:0 in bites 1:0 -> no operation needed for a simple timer!

+; ENABLE COUNTER OVERFLOW FLAG   -> see manual, 11.9.7
+ldi R16,1<<TOIE0                 ; TOIE0 is the bit1 int TIMSK, timer counter interrupt mask register
+out TIMSK,R16                    ;

 ; TIMER SPEED: see "TCCR0B - Timer/Counter Control Register B" in the include file to use CS00,CS01,...
 ; CHOOSE 1, COMMENT THE OTHERS:
 clr R16                          ; 00000000 -> no timer
 ldi R16, 1<<CS00                 ; 00000001 -> clk mode
 ldi R16, (1<<CS00)|(1<<CS02)     ; 00000101 -> clk/1024 mode

-out TCCR0B, R16                  ; sets the bits in the control register
+out TCCR0B, R16                  ; sets the bits in the timer control register
 ```

 ## when the timer overflows
 * TIFR, timer/counter interrupt flag register sets the bit1, TOV0, to 1.
  * it is then restored to 0 during the interrupt sequence, or by software.
-* in order to have an interrupt, you must first enable the timer counter overflow interrupt enabler, see 11.9.9
+* in order to have an interrupt, you must **first enable the timer counter overflow interrupt enabler, see 11.9.7**
  * in TIMSK register, set bit1 (TOIE0) to 1

 * when an interrupt condition occurs, the CPU does the following: